JustAnyones/Plugin-creator-website/docs/docs/guides/glsl/custom-shaders.md

 There's definitely some smoothing involved here.
 However, look at these strange lines above the buildings.
 Since our shader does not care about frame boundaries (i.e. the boundaries of the drawn images) surrounding non transparent areas of the world texture can _bleed_ in.

 So how do we fix this?
-One approach is to multiply the color of neighboring pixels by the center alpha value and to ensure that the center alpha will also be the overall resulting transparency of the fragment:
+One approach is to multiply the color of neighbouring pixels by the center alpha value and to ensure that the center alpha will also be the overall resulting transparency of the fragment:

 ```glsl
 vec4 col = ((leftCol + upCol + rightCol + downCol) * center.a + 2.0 * center) / 6.0;